Tired of shaving or waxing? Then laser hair removal might be right for you.

 - If you’re experiencing any pain or swelling post-laser hair removal, try taking Tylenol or Benadryl and apply cold packs to the area.
 You can also use aloe during the first day to help relieve redness and sensitivity.

 - After the first week following your laser hair removal session, you’ll want to gently exfoliate the treated area.
 Why?
 Because you’ll most likely start to notice hair growing back on the treated area.
 This is totally normal, and it’s just the hair shedding.
 Use a washcloth or an exfoliating shower gel to help the process along, but don’t use anything too rough.

 - If you’re getting laser hair removal on your bikini line, make sure to wear light-colored underwear.
 Why?
 Because the laser is absorbed by dark colors.

 Remember that laser hair removal works relatively fast, but you’ve still got to be patient.
 You’ll typically begin to see results after a series of four to six treatments.
 That’s because laser hair removal is only effective on actively growing hair.
 Intervals of six to eight weeks are required in-between sessions to allow your skin to shed all the targeted hairs.

 LaserAway Is the Top Choice for All Your Hair Removal Needs

 LaserAway is proud to offer the most medspa service options of any national skincare provider.
 We hire only the most highly trained staff experienced and certified in administering laser and other dermatological procedures.
 What’s more, we use only innovative techniques and cutting-edge laser technology.
 We aim to make your medical spa experience comfortable, enjoyable and satisfying.
 Want to learn more about laser hair removal?
-Then schedule a free, no obligation consultation today by emailing LaserAway.net or calling the staff at LaserAway at (888) 965-2737.
+Then schedule a free, no-obligation consultation today by emailing LaserAway.com or calling the staff at LaserAway at (888) 965-2737.
 LaserAway looks forward to making sure you never have to shave or wax again.